 - Sec.
 408 PAYMENT FOR SERVICES RENDERED ON AN ANNUAL BASIS: Whenever the salary for any position is established as an annual rate, the employee appointed to that position will be paid on a biweekly basis a salary equal to one twenty-sixth of the annual salary. - Sec.
-409 SALARY RANGE CHANGES: Whenever a higher salary range is assigned to a classification, an employee holding a position in such classification shall have his salary increased by the percentage increase in the classification's salary range.
+409 SALARY RANGE CHANGES: Whenever a higher salary range is assigned to a classification, an employee holding a position in such classification shall have their salary increased by the percentage increase in the classification's salary range.
 The employee's hours needed and/or step increase hours needed shall not change in such an adjustment.
 Whenever an additional step is added to the top of an assigned salary range, individuals at the top of the existing range for at least one year shall be assigned to the new step.

-Whenever a salary range is assigned to a classification which previously was compensated on a flat rate, an employee shall either retain his salary immediately prior to the establishing of such salary range or receive the minimum of the salary range established for the classification, whichever is greater.
+Whenever a salary range is assigned to a classification which previously was compensated on a flat rate, an employee shall either retain their salary immediately prior to the establishing of such salary range or receive the minimum of the salary range established for the classification, whichever is greater.
 Whenever the County Executive Officer furnishes reasonable proof that an employee, whose classification was previously compensated on a flat rate, is deserving of a higher placement in the newly established salary range other than the minimum of such range, the Board may authorize an adjustment to any point in the salary range assigned to the classification.
 The employee's probation hours needed and/or merit increase hours needed shall not be affected by such an adjustment.

-Whenever a lower salary range is assigned to a classification, an employee holding a position in that class shall receive the same salary he was receiving on the day preceding the effective date of the new range, if such salary placement is within the newly established salary range.
+Whenever a lower salary range is assigned to a classification, an employee holding a position in that class shall receive the same salary the employee was receiving on the day preceding the effective date of the new range, if such salary placement is within the newly established salary range.
 In all other instances, whenever a lower salary range is assigned to a classification, an employee holding a position in the class whose salary immediately preceding the effective date of the new range was in excess of the maximum of the new range, then such employee shall receive the maximum of the new range.
-The probation hours needed and/or merit increase hours needed of an employee affected by the establishment of lower salary ranges for his classification shall not be affected by such an adjustment.
+The probation hours needed and/or merit increase hours needed of an employee affected by the establishment of lower salary ranges for their classification shall not be affected by such an adjustment.

 Sec.
-410 SALARY RATE ON TRANSFER: Whenever an employee is transferred or assigned to a position in a different classification having the same salary range as his former position, he shall retain his salary rate and/or step increase hours needed.
+410 SALARY RATE ON TRANSFER: Whenever an employee is transferred or assigned to a position in a different classification having the same salary as the former position, the employee shall retain the salary rate and/or step increase hours needed.

-The employee shall then be placed at the point in the range most closely representing approximately a five percent (5%) increase in Base Salary and shall retain his hours needed and/or merit increase hours needed immediately prior to the establishment of the "Y" rate.
-Flexible benefit allowances shall be provided in accordance with the provisions of Section 416.
+The employee shall then be placed at the point in the salary most closely representing approximately a five percent (5%) increase in Base Salary and shall retain the hours needed and/or merit increase hours needed immediately prior to the establishment of the "Y" rate.

-- Sec.
-411 PRIORITY OF INCREASES: Whenever a general increase, a step increase, a higher salary range or salary range placement, a promotional salary increase, or any combination thereof are effective on the same date, the salary to which an employee is entitled shall be fixed as follows: to the salary received by the employee on the preceding day shall first be added any general salary increase, then any higher salary range or salary range placement, then any merit increase, and then any promotional increase. - Sec.
-412 STEP PAY INCREASES: Step increases shall be automatic.
-A step increase shall consist of an advancement from one step to the next on the employee's qualifying anniversary date. - Sec.
-413 CHANGE IN FLEXIBLE BENEFIT CATEGORY: Employees affected adversely by involuntary assignment or reclassification to a lower flexible benefit category for reasons other than unsatisfactory performance, shall have their credits frozen until such time as assigned credits exceed the frozen amount. - Sec.
-414 CORRECTING ERROR IN OVERLOOKING STEP INCREASE: Upon discovery that an employee who would otherwise have received a step increase failed to receive such increase as the result of an oversight or system error, the Auditor-Controller shall compensate the employee for the additional salary they should have received, dating from the first day of the pay period in which he would have satisfied the step increase years of experience needed.
-The employee's current step increase years of experience needed will be adjusted as necessary.
+Sec.
+411 PRIORITY OF INCREASES: Whenever a general increase, a step increase, a higher salary range or salary range placement, a promotional salary increase, or any combination thereof are effective on the same date, the salary to which an employee is entitled shall be fixed as follows: to the salary received by the employee on the preceding day shall first be added any general salary increase, then any higher salary range or salary range placement, then any merit increase, and then any promotional increase.

+Sec.
+412 STEP PAY INCREASES: